shawnhank/ga-minesweeper-project/planning/structure plan.md

 3. If the tile has `surroundingMines > 0`:
     - Reveal the tile
     - Stop
-4. If surroundingMines is 0:
+4. If surroundingMines = 0:
     - Call `floodReveal(row, col)` to reveal adjacent tiles
 5. Check win condition